 India had been a power deficit nation with a huge demand-supply gap.
 This was largely due to its overdependence on thermal power and other non-renewable sources of energy.
 Fluctuations in production of coal and political factors caused this gap to remain unbridged.

-With international uproar on the growing effects of global warming and climate change it was necessitated that alternate sources to fossil fuels be explored.
+With international uproar on the growing effects of global warming and climate change, it was necessitated that alternate sources to fossil fuels be explored.

-The policy makers in India realized that renewables offered a viable solution for the country to meet its high energy demand in future.
+The policy makers in India realized that renewables offered a viable solution for the country to meet its high energy demand in the future.
 This meant exploring the nation’s rich hydro power, wind and solar energy.
 Endowed with a long coastline presented an ideal ground for channelizing wind power.
-In addition, a close proximity to the equator meant the potential for solar power also stood very high.
+In addition, close proximity to the equator meant the potential for solar power also stood very high.
 So, India’s landscape and climate proved advantageous for the mission.

 Overcoming coal dominance

-Despite an increase in the share of renewables, particular solar and wind, coal still accounts for nearly 60 percent of energy mix consumption.
+Despite an increase in the share of renewables, particularly solar and wind, coal still accounts for nearly 60 percent of energy mix consumption.
 For India to achieve the task of completely relying on sustainable energy, it will have to

 - Reduce its dependence on coal